This page focusses on Software. For Hardware, check /setup.

 My work laptop has a GNOME desktop with some extensions, that make it work well for me.
 My typical work flow involves full screen applications and many desktops.
 I rarely have more than one window on one screen.
 That is why I didn’t have too much of a hard time to switch from dwm and similar tiling window managers to GNOME, because it uses MacOS-like gestures to work with desktops.
 Extensions like Maximize Lonely Window help as well.
 There used to be another extension, Maximize To Empty Workspace, which was even closer to my usual way of working.
 But it is not supported in newer GNOME versions.

-Terminal: foot + zellij tmux + zsh + starship
+🔗Terminal: kitty foot + tmux + zsh + starship

 Almost all of my day-to-day applications are in the terminal.
 I am so used to it, that I started trusting GUI applications less.
 This is obviously my issue, but luckily I’m not alone, so many great CLI applications exist.